 Palace & Museum in Wilanów Tour

-The history of the Wilanow Palace, a wonderful Baroque royal residence, began on April , 1677, when a village became the property of King John Sobieski III.
-At the beginning, the residence built there was small.
-Augustyn Locci, the king’s court architect, received the task of creating only a ground floor residence of a layout typical for the buildings of the Republic of Poland.
+The history of the Wilanow Palace, a wonderful Baroque royal residence, began on April 1677, when a village became the property of King John Sobieski III.
+In the beginning, the residence built there was small.
+Augustyn Locci, the king’s court architect, received the task of creating only a ground-floor residence with a layout typical for the buildings of the Republic of Poland.

-During the tour through the magical interiors of Royal Residence in Wilanów, You will admire exposition consists of two parts: on the first floor, there is the GALLERY OF THE POLISH PORTRAIT, where you can see the effigies of the Polish monarchs collected over the centuries, representatives of great magnate families, participants of national uprisings, eminent artists and people honored by Poland.
+During the Wilanow Palace tour through the magical interiors of the Royal Residence in Wilanów, You will admire an exposition consisting of two parts: on the first floor, there is the GALLERY OF THE POLISH PORTRAIT, where you can see the effigies of the Polish monarchs collected over the centuries, representatives of great magnate families, participants of national uprisings, eminent artists and people honored by Poland.
 Their authors are often prominent Polish and foreign painters.

 After visiting The Gallery of Polish Portraits, you will be able to see the royal apartments of the palace: The Crimson Hall, the Cabinet of the Etruscans, the Lapidary and the pre-Gallery, rooms where parties took place, chambers where the royal couples listened to music, met their friends and guests, and where they worked and rested.